This information applies to reports originally due on or after Jan. 1, 2008, unless otherwise noted.

 Taxable entities that are part of an affiliated group engaged in a unitary business must file a combined group report.
 Members of a combined group must use the same method to compute margin.

-Each taxable entity must file a Franchise Tax Report (No Tax Due, EZ Computation or Long Form) and an Information Report (Public Information Report or Ownership Information Report).
+Historically, each taxable entity was required to file a Franchise Tax Report (No Tax Due, EZ Computation or Long Form) and an Information Report (Public Information Report or Ownership Information Report).
+However, effective for reports due in 2024, taxable entities with total revenue at or below the no tax due threshold are no longer required to file a Franchise Tax Report but must continue to file an information report each year.

-See Tax Rates for information on current and historic tax rate information.
+See Tax Rates, Threshold, and Deduction Limits for information on current and historic tax rate, threshold, and deduction limit information.

 Franchise tax reports are due on May 15 each year.
 If May 15 falls on a Saturday, Sunday or legal holiday, the next business day becomes the due date.